 - Use reflective listening to harness and extract information from emotions.

-- Manage emotions to prevent them hindering the conversation.
+- Manage emotions to prevent them from hindering the conversation.

 - Re-imagine past conversations to develop emotional intelligence.